 Double bonus: Well, stick around, and you’ll learn how to get an A+ in:

 - Seizing more control of your business without losing your mind.
 (Knowledge is power, right?)

-- Dramatically reducing your customer churn rate.
+- Dramatically reducing your monthly churn rate.
 (Keep ‘em staying — and paying — longer!)